.

 bond.noun,.plural.bonds

-a bond is a certificate of debt issued by a government, which really is a private-for-profit corporation masquerading as true government, which guarantees payment of the original investment plus interest by a specified future date; when a government or company issues a bond, which is a piece of paper called a financial instrument, having instructions on it regarding money and obligation regarding its creation and redeemable value over time, it borrows money from investors, obligating themselves to pay the investment amount back and with interest by taxing the people; the certificate which is issued to investors who lend the money is called a bond; this certificate called a bond is sold to others financing government and incurs.debt with interest added, passed onto the people in the nation (bondage) and unnecessarily so, as any government put in place by We the People to administer affairs of a nation can create its own currency at zero interest, so you see, they never were out to help We the People in any way whatsoever; a bond is also the condition of taxable goods stored in a warehouse until the taxes or duties owed on them are paid (in the meantime, the goods are held 'in bond'); a bond is also an insurance contract in which an agency guarantees payment to an employer in the event of unforeseen financial loss to the company through the actions of an employee (many occupations require bonding); synonyms are oath, swear, vow, avow
+a bond is a certificate of debt issued by a government, a government which really is a private-for-profit corporation masquerading as true government, guaranteeing payment of the original investment plus interest by a specified future date; when a government or company issues a bond, which is a piece of paper called a financial instrument, having instructions on it regarding money and obligation regarding its creation and redeemable value over time, it borrows money from investors, obligating themselves to pay the investment amount back and with interest by taxing the people, a way used to transfer wealth from those having little of it to those having more than they would ever need, so it's a way the banker controllers subjugate people; the certificate which is issued to investors who lend the money is called a bond; this certificate called a bond is sold to others financing government and incurs.debt with interest added, passinf it onto the people in the nation (bondage) and unnecessarily so, as any government put in place by We the People to administer affairs of a nation can create its own currency at zero interest, so you see, they never were out to help We the People in any way whatsoever; a bond is also the condition of taxable goods stored in a warehouse until the taxes or duties owed on them are paid (in the meantime, the goods are held 'in bond'); a bond is also an insurance contract in which an agency, through some insurance company it deals with, guarantees payment to an employer in the event of unforeseen financial loss to the company through the actions of an employee (many occupations require bonding); synonyms are oath, swear, vow, avow

 bond, bonds, bonded, bonding.verbs